CloudLabsAI-Azure/Cloud-Native-Application/labguide/create-Docker-images-for-application.md

     ![](media/latest-ex1-apiwebsite.png)

     >**Note**: Please be aware that the above command may take up to 5 minutes to finish the build.
-Before taking any further action, make sure it ran successfully.
+Before taking any further action, make sure it runs successfully.

 1. Redirect to the **labfiles** directory before running the next steps.